Space Dandy Season 2

 Space Dandy Season 2 is currently streaming on Funimation.

-Miles Nelson has been an anime fan since 1997, and has had several reviews published at My Geek Review.
+Miles Nelson has been watching anime since 1997, and writing about it since 2013.
+You can read some of his articles at My Geek Review

 discuss this in the forum (90 posts) |